The Burden of Haemophilia

-The Haemophilia Society is working with the University of Chester to plan, lead and deliver a research study that will, for the first time, look at the full social and economic costs of living with severe haemophilia A or B, across five EU countries – not just to individuals and families, but to national healthcare services, workplaces, communities and society as a whole.
+The Haemophilia Society worked with the University of Chester to plan, lead and deliver a research study that, for the first time, looked at the full social and economic costs of living with severe haemophilia A or B, across five EU countries – not just to individuals and families, but to national healthcare services, workplaces, communities and society as a whole.
 Similar research, known as ‘burden of illness’ studies have been conducted for other conditions, or in other countries, but this will be the first of its kind taking place across national borders and aims to include over 1000 people.

 We know there are many ‘hidden’ costs involved in having a bleeding disorder.
 They include things like patients and their carers taking time off work or school, and the impact that has financially and educationally.
 We know that rates of unemployment and depression are higher among the haemophilia community, so these costs are likely to be significant part of the overall picture.

 Also, very few studies have considered the burden that carers – such as parents and siblings of a child – take on in looking after people with haemophilia, and the extra support a family may need over time.

 By looking as broadly as possible at the ‘true’ costs, the study aims to fill a major gap in what we know about the ‘burden’, building evidence through a comprehensive, ‘bottom up’, burden of illness study in Europe’s five largest countries; France, Germany, Italy, Spain and the UK.

 A range of measures are used to gather comprehensive evidence that can be properly identified and quantified, by region, country and Europe-wide.
 They include:

 – the amount of resources used by each national health service in caring for people with haemophilia